 And Jardinero would watch the boy with his glassy eyes.

-The news from the hospital was grave.
+from the hospital was grave.
 The cancer in José Manuel's lungs had spread.
 Antonio walked into his father's room and sat by the bed.
 "Papá," he said, "I've been offered a date with Miuras."

 Bulls of Death, they were called.
 Miuras were different from other fighting bulls.
 They were huge, and they were so smart, matadors said, that they knew Latin.
 They hooked in, up, stopped, studied.
 The Black Legend—that Miuras killed all the best matadors—was confirmed by the names of their famous victims: Pepete.
 Espartero.
 Manolete.